 Key tech cards: Stuns, threat mitigation for stage 2B, retaliate

-Ultron is one of the most unique encounters in the entire game.
+Ultron was one of the most unique encounters in the first year of the game.
 He also benefits from having the highest single health pool at the time of his release.

 Because of this, you will need to rush down Ultron somewhat.
 You may decide to keep him at Stage II in expert before you push to III (depending on your strategy), but ultimately, you do need to kill him before he starts overwhelming you with drones.

 Stun tech works great for stopping Ultron II from spawning too many minions.
 But using powers like Jennifer Walters’ alter-ego ability, Great Responsibility, and Counterintelligence can actually stop Ultron 2B from triggering.
 That’s one less drone you need to worry about.